696e746c6f6c/Questions-Game/README.md

 # Questions Game
 - This is a simple Questions Game.
 It's about me.
 Let's see how much you know about me.
+Please don't try to pop any XSS here.
+You won't be able to do that as I used an `.innerText` property instead of `.innerHTML` `.innerText` will set an text content of some element such as `textContent` property.
+So, I hope you will like this little game.

+Thank you for your understanding!

 # Usage: